NARCISSISM AND NARCISSISTIC ABUSE

 HOW DO WE TREAT NARCISSISTIC ABUSE?

-PRIVATE AND EXCLUSIVE NARCISSISTIC ABUSE TREATMENT AT A LUXURY TREATMENT CENTRE IN IRELAND
+Exclusive AND PRIVATE NARCISSISTIC ABUSE TREATMENT AT A LUXURY TREATMENT CENTRE IN IRELAND

 Narcissistic relationships are a common form of abuse, however it is often missed or misunderstood by counsellors or health professionals.
 The team at RósGlas Recovery are skilled and experienced in supporting those who have experienced narcissistic abuse and in helping people understand the origins and dynamics of the dangerous ‘hook’ in these types of relationships.
 We help support individuals with this kind of relationship trauma to develop their own sense of self-esteem, self-worth, to develop healthy boundaries and reclaim their lives.